 During its service Wolverine was present in Sydney for the visit of the Royal Navy's Detached Squadron world cruise in 1881 when the princes Albert and George undertook naval training.
 The Wolverine left Sydney Harbour at the same time as the Detached Squadron on 10 August 1881, with Commodore John Wilson, Commander-in-Chief of the Australia Station on board.
 Her destination was Brisbane initially, and then New Guinea.

 The scientist Nicholas Miklouho-Maclay travelled to New Guinea on this voyage, where, aided by the Rev. James Chalmers, he intervened with the Commodore to stop the destruction of the entire native village of Kalo in reprisal for the recent murder of some missionaries there.

 When Wolverine's RN service came to an end she paid off in 1882 at Sydney and was replaced by HMS Nelson.

 She was then presented to the Colony of New South Wales as a training ship for the New South Wales Naval Brigade and New South Wales Naval Artillery Volunteers, where she participated in exercises teaching them how to "challenge enemy ships" at Sydney heads, and "attacking" coastal and harbour fortifications.

 The ship was decommissioned from colonial service in 1892, and sold to a private firm (Peter Ellison, Sydney) for £2,200 in August 1893, and, with the engines removed, was used as a hulk.

-Later, she was refited and converted to a barque, and she commenced service as a merchant vessel.
+Later, she was refitted and converted to a barque, and she commenced service as a merchant vessel.
 On a voyage from Sydney to Liverpool, England she sprung leaks and returned to Auckland for repairs, however upon docking she was found to be unfit.
-She was sold to G. Niccol, Auckland, for £1,000 who partially scrpped her and then burnt her hull.
+She was sold to G. Niccol, Auckland, for £1,000 who partially scrapped her and then burnt her hull.